kp-pham/tic-tac-toe/README.md

 Mouse and trackpad users left-click on a square on the grid to mark the square.
 Squares which have already been marked cannot be marked.

 Screen-readers users such as those with visual impairments, cognitive impairments, and motor disabilities have the option to play the game with keyboard.
-The following table contains the keyboard controls and controls for screen-reader users to move through and focus the squares of the grid and mark the focused square.
+The following table contains the keyboard shortcuts and controls for screen-reader users to move through and focus the squares of the grid and mark the focused square.

 | Keyboard Shortcuts | Action |
 | -------------- | ------ |